ibm-cloud-docs/assistant/intent-detection.md

 ## Enabling the new intent detection model
 {: #intent-detection-task}

-The new model is the only model that is available for use in actions skills.
+The new model is the only model that is available for use in actions skills and skills that use the universal language model.
 {: note}

 To enable the new intent detection model in a dialog skill, complete the following steps: